SirJimmothy/phasmo/readme.md

 ## Timers
 Various timers have been configured to assist with making sure you're not caught out by an expiring smudge stick, non-professional hunt latency, etc. Simply select the timer you wish to use and hit the green button to start the timer.

-Due to changes making hunts last different times depending on the map size, hotkeys have been removed from hunt duration timers.
-These timers include the grace period at the start of the hunt, where the ghost appears but is not yet lethal.
+Hunt timers include the grace period at the start of the hunt, where the ghost appears but is not yet lethal.

-The timer will tick three times at 30s remaining, twice at 20s, once at 10s, and once for the final 5 seconds, after which an alarm will sound and the timer panel will flash.
+The timer will make a ticking sound three times at 30s remaining, twice at 20s, once at 10s, and once for the final 5 seconds, after which an alarm will sound and the timer panel will flash.
 Selecting the Mute option will prevent these sounds from playing.

 If the timer is paused before reaching zero, pressing Play again will resume from the current point, and upon hitting zero, will reset to its original time.